We believe all people deserve access to birth control and other preventive care.

-Making effective methods of contraception available to women who want them but could not otherwise afford to use them prevents a considerable number of unintended pregnancies.
-That, in turn, reduces the incidence of unplanned births, abortions, and miscarriages that would otherwise follow.
-Additionally, according to numerous studies, contraceptive use enables women to complete their education, get and keep a good job, support themselves and their families financially, and invest in their children’s future.
+Making effective methods of contraception available to all people who want them but could not otherwise afford to use them prevents a considerable number of unintended pregnancies.
+That, in turn, reduces the incidence of unplanned births, abortions, and miscarriages that could otherwise follow.
+Additionally, it is an economic justice issue.
+Contraceptive use enables people to complete their education, obtain and keep a good job, support themselves and their families financially, and invest in their children’s future.

 In the absence of the federally funded supported family planning services provided, the rates of unintended pregnancy, unplanned birth and abortion for all women would be 56% higher in North Dakota, and the teen pregnancy rate would be 53% higher.

-Publicly supported family planning centers in North Dakota served 11,470 female contraceptive clients in 2014.
+- Publicly supported family planning centers in North Dakota served 11,470 contraceptive clients in 2014.